hossain-khan/github-stats/README.md

 # GitHub Stats 📈
-Playground for exploring Github API and collect some PR stats.
+Playground for exploring Github API and collect some PR review stats for different users/contributors.

 > 🚧 Work in progress.. (no ETA) 🚧
+> 👷‍♂️ Ready for experimental use!

 ### Background
 This project exist to explore github API to get some common answer about PR review time by different reviewers.